Health Promotion and Health and Safety Double Degree

 |Duration||4 years full time or part-time equivalent|

-The occupational health and safety component of the second, third and fourth years is designed to equip you with the skills you need to contribute proactively to risk management and assessment, and the prevention of injuries and disease in the workplace.
-You will also study the role of the health and safety professional when working with employers, workers, commercial organisations, government and other health professionals.
+The occupational health and safety component will equip you with skills to contribute proactively to risk management and assessment, and the prevention of injuries and disease in the workplace.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.